Monash Minds Student Leadership Program

 - Mat Bowtell, 2018 Victorian Local Hero, engineer and prosthetic limb innovator

 - Lucy Thomas OAM, youth and anti-bullying advocate.

-During the program, you’ll have the opportunity to volunteer for at least 10 hours.
-This enriches your leadership development experience by engaging you in meaningful hands-on service that addresses real-life needs in the Monash University community.
-By being a volunteer, you may be able to enhance characteristics associated with effective leadership, such as collaboration, commitment, communication, citizenship and consciousness of self.
+During the program, you may have the opportunity to volunteer for a local community organisation.
+This enriches your leadership development experience through meaningful hands-on service that addresses real-life needs in the Monash University community.
+Volunteering enables you to enhance characteristics associated with effective leadership; such as collaboration, commitment, communication, citizenship and consciousness of self.

 On completion of the program, you’ll have had the opportunity to develop:

 - a sense of belonging with the Monash University community